ploxhosts/community-bot/README.md

 - The code must not be malicious/harmful.
 Code that is written in a way where it risks exposing the database(No SQL injection), insecure admin commands(banning without appropriate permissions) and/or creating anything illegal will not be allowed.

 - Finally, be nice and leave a few comments here and there.
 Think "what is my thinking process" and just write it down.
 Keep them short but being funny is allowed.

+## What if I need help to contribute?

+`/cogs/example.py` contains everything you need to get started with a new cog.
+From deleting data to making data it has it all.

+### Want to help people with bot development?

+Feel free to update the example.py cog with additional helpful information/comments.